“a thinker, writer & orator” by Sardar Arjan Singh

-The present talk, thus, comes from a man with matured experience in social affairs and with a keen power of understanding “the other man’s view-point”, as also making himself perfectly understandable to people not belonging to his faith or way of thinking.
+The present talk, thus, comes from a man with matured experience in social affairs and with a keen power of understanding “the other man’s viewpoint”, as also making himself perfectly understandable to people not belonging to his faith or way of thinking.

-This talk was delivered at the meeting of the Cultural Studies Group of the Ramakrishna Society Rangoon at the invitation of the organizers of the study group which has as one of its objects, the promotion of goodwill and understanding, among people belonging to different sects, religions and nationalities.
+This talk was delivered at the meeting of the Cultural Studies Group of the Ramakrishna Society Rangoon at the invitation of the organizers of the study group which has as one of its objects, the promotion of goodwill and understanding, among people belonging to different sects, religions, and nationalities.
 An appreciative study of the creative achievements of different peoples being a necessary prerequisite to such a goodwill and understanding, this study group organized various talks on the contribution of different cultures towards the progress of humanity and this talk formed a part of that study.

 A perusal of the following pages will, I’m sure, convince any intelligent reader that this talk fully realized it’s objective.
 It avoids technicality without being superficial.
 It touches on all the important aspects of the Sikh religion without being boring or controversial.
 In fact, this a short handbook on Sikhism for all and the Sikh Temple Committee, Rangoon, deserves congratulations for its publication.

-The Sikh community being a numerically a very small community as compared to it’s brother communities like Hinduism, Christianity, Islam or Buddhism its fundamental tenets are less widely known.
-And this precisely the reason why the positive teaching in its scripture should receive wider publicity and circulation.
+The Sikh community being a numerically a very small community as compared to its brother communities like Hinduism, Christianity, Islam or Buddhism its fundamental tenets are less widely known.
+And this precisely the reason why positive teaching in its scripture should receive wider publicity and circulation.
 From here, we find the wonderful idea of toleration and equality, combined and put into practice and a genuine attempt made in harmony amongst the contemporary conflicting faiths.

-It preaches in clear and simple language the innermost essence of true spiritual life and emphasizes this should predominate, control and mold the secular life as well – a teaching which forms the core of all religions.
+It preaches in clear and simple language the innermost essence of true spiritual life and emphasizes this should predominate, control and mold the secular life as well – as teaching which forms the core of all religions.

 The Sikhs as a community have earned for themselves a unique place for themselves in Indian history and society by dint of their valor and sacrifices, and are reputed for virility, unity and humility.
 These virtues follow from their adherence to their creeds which serve as a continuous source of inspiration to live up to an ideal.